espocrm/documentation/docs/user-guide/activities-and-calendar.md

 ### Attendees

 There are 3 types of attendees supported: Users, Contacts, Leads.
 For each attendee it's possible to specify acceptance status: Accepted, Tentative, Declined.

-There is an ability to send invitation emails to attendees by clicking the button in the top-right corner.
+There is the ability to send **invitation emails** to attendees by clicking the button in the top-right corner.
 Attendees will be able to set their acceptance status by clicking on a corresponding link in the email.

 ### Reminders

 There are two types of reminders: Popup (in-app message) and Email.
+Reminders will be applied to *Assigned User* and users specified in *Users* field.

 ### Default duration